GlebGoodkovsky/GlebGoodkovsky/README.md

 # Gleb Goodkovsky
 ### Aspiring Cybersecurity Engineer | Founder of LibreShield | FOSS Enthusiast

-I am a developer driven to build secure, robust applications by understanding systems from the kernel up.
-My philosophy is grounded in a hands-on, builder's mindset, from architecting projects in **Python & JavaScript** to mastering my development environment on **Arch Linux**.
-I am actively honing my offensive and defensive security skills on platforms like **Hack The Box** and **TryHackMe.**
+I am a developer who driven to understand technology from the basics building my own philosophy through years of building my own path when traditional resources weren't available.
+It was my relentless curiosity that led me to master system Architecture.

+Ultimately, in a world that runs on code, the ability to build and secure digital systems represents the ultimate form of control.
+Every line of code I write and every vulnerability I uncover is preparation for the challenges ahead.

 ---